Mary Semans: Philanthropic leanings

-As the Dukes made money, they somewhat unusually for the time began to give much of their money to charitable causes.
+As the Dukes made money, they, somewhat unusually for the time, began to give much of their money to charitable causes.
 Washington Duke first came to philanthropy through the Methodist church, although he was influenced by the larger Social Gospel movement and had interest in quieting critics of his tobacco trust.
 The Duke family was involved in Methodist churches around Durham before they ever lived in the city, and over time much Duke money was spent on Methodist causes and the creation of Methodist churches.
 The biggest of these donations, encouraged mostly by Benjamin Duke, was $85,000 to Trinity College of Randolph County in effort to move it to Durham.

 In 1896, the Dukes gave Trinity College an additional $100,000 on the basis of admitting women, and accepting the offer, Trinity College received similar amounts in years following.
 In 1924, James B. Duke, the youngest son of Washington Duke, supported the vision of the then Trinity College President Dr. William Few and created the Duke Endowment with $40 million.
 The Duke Endowment then incorporated Trinity College into Duke University, named after James's father.
 Later in her life, Mary Duke Semans would spend much time as the chairwoman of this still-existing Duke Endowment.

 Influences

-Semans' family, deeply connected to Duke University and philanthropy, greatly influenced what would become her own legacy.
-Starting with Washington Duke and continuing down to Semans' mother, the Duke's wealth and connections to Durham and North Carolina prompted them to spend much time and money giving to various causes.
+Semans's family, deeply connected to Duke University and philanthropy, greatly influenced what would become her own legacy.
+Starting with Washington Duke and continuing down to Semans's mother, the Duke's wealth and connections to Durham and North Carolina prompted them to spend much time and money giving to various causes.
 This history was not lost on Semans as she expanded upon their efforts: continuing Duke support of Duke University and concentrating especially on the arts.

 Semans also claimed that what first prompted her altruistic behavior was her experience in the Great Depression.
 While she and her family were not greatly affected, it was then when she first gained knowledge of others' terrible needs, leading her to believe that those of affluence have a responsibility to give.